Ali-Zare71/movies-search-engine/README.md

 * Add security to apis
 * Use more fields and futures in ranking phase
-* test ranking results using a dataset and tune the parameters
+* Test ranking results using a dataset and tune the parameters